shkao/portfolio/README.md

 # Bioinformatics Portfolio

 This repository serves as a showcase for the bioinformatics applications and pipelines I have developed.
 It demonstrates my skills in data analysis, visualization, and creating interactive tools for biological research.

+## Featured Projects

-## Featured Project: Drug Sensitivity and Gene Expression Analysis for Senhwa Biosciences
+### 1. Drug Sensitivity and Gene Expression Analysis for Senhwa Biosciences

 ### Overview